Ucnt/chronicle-gcp-dhcp-log-creator/README.md

   Adding new host: new-test-mysql-host-us-east-1
   ```

-  * Log files in the format of *gcp-ip-host-list-{project}* will be written to the current directory containing that project's cached host list
+  * Log files, per project like *gcp-ip-host-list-{project}*, will be written to the directory containing cached host to IP+MACs
   * staticip.log will be written to the current directory containing logs to be sent to Chronicle

 ### Production (assuming running locally on the Chronicle forwarder)

-1. Create the local log file for ingest (necessary to prevent step 2 from failing), i.e. {PATH_TO_WRITE_NEW_LOGS_TO_FOR_CHRONICLE_INGEST}/staticip.log
+1. Create the local log file for ingest (necessary to prevent step 2 from failing), i.e. {FOLDER_FOR_CHRONICLE_LOGS}/staticip.log

 2. Setup ingest into Chronicle by adding a new "collector" to your configuration file, e.g.